Dangerous wild animals licence

 - Relevant training and qualification certificates

-The fee for a new Dangerous Wild Animal Licence is £142.
-If you are looking to renew your current licence, the fee is £96.
+The fee for a new Dangerous Wild Animal Licence is £145.
+If you are looking to renew your current licence, the fee is £100.
+Re-issue of a licence within the licence period due to material changes costs £20.
+Visits to check compliance will be charged at the relevant officer hourly rate in addition to the licence fee.

 You are also responsible for the cost of a veterinary inspection; this is usually between £100 to £300 depending on the number and type of each animal that is kept.

-To apply for this licence, you can download and complete a postal address..
-Please return your completed application to our
+To apply for this licence, you can download and complete a contact us with your completed application..
+Please

 The target period for processing a correctly completed application is 60 days from receipt.
 Please note all outstanding veterinary fees must be settled before your licence will be approved.
 If you have not heard from us by the end of the target completion period you have the legal right to act as though your application has been granted.